LungileMorolong/AutomationTestStore-UIAutomation/README.md

 ### Configure test settings:

-Adjust appsettings.json or similar config file to set baseUrl, browser, etc.
+Adjust appsettings.json or similar config file to set baseUrl, etc.

 Ensure the required browser driver is available in PATH or the configured location.